telefonicaid/fiware-orion/doc/manuals/devel/index.md

 This library contains a vector of the type JsonRequest, that defines how to parse the different requests.
 The function `jsonTreat` picks the parsing method and jsonParse takes care of the parsing, with the help from

-[Top](#top)
+See detailed explanation of the V2 JSON parse implementation in its [dedicated document](jsonParse.md) [Top](#top)